na-ali/Crowdfunding_ETL/README.md

 Project Structure

-ETL_Mini_Project_NRomanoff_JSmith.ipynb: Jupyter notebook containing the code for the ETL pipeline.
+ETL_Mini_Project_NAli_EDuplock_MLiaqat_VVecerka.ipynb: Jupyter notebook containing the code for the ETL pipeline.
 Each section corresponds to a specific task.

 Resources: